-Commissioning a piece of bespoke, handmade furniture or art is an exciting and engaging process where your ideas are turned into fabulous creations to suit your environment.
+Commissioning a bespoke piece of furniture or artwork is an exciting and engaging process where your ideas are turned into fabulous creations to suit your environment.
 Working with a contemporary designer, artist and maker is an opportunity to have something original designed around who you are or the image your business is looking to present to the public.
 Not only does it define your relationship to your own living or work space, but it also reflects your personality and how you would like your friends, family, colleagues or clients to see you or your company.

 Usually the first meeting takes place at your home/office and it begins by finding out what your ideas and needs are; the space the piece should occupy, the kind of decor it should blend with and the type of function it should have.
 This is an opportunity to look through my portfolio for further inspiration from previous projects.
 After reflecting on the initial talks I will give you an approximate idea of price.

 The design process

 The first part of the creative process begins next, when I will take all the information you have given me and prepare new ideas for you.
 These ideas are sketched out and then transformed into watercolour drawings, computer images and/or a scale model of the proposed piece.

 This is an opportunity to see the designs that I have developed especially for you as well as showing you samples of the materials which accompany each drawing.
 By the end of the second meeting you will be able to visualise what the final piece will look like before the production process begins.
 Some amendments may need to be made and then I will be able to give you an exact cost and the time it will take to make.